-- A. Federal Income Tax Deferral: Updated as of 2:30 pm, March 20, 2020Individuals (including their pass-through entities) who owe money to the IRS can defer up to \$1 million of tax payments until July 15, 2020.
-Corporations can defer up to \$10 million.4 Individuals and corporations also have until July 15, 2020 to file their tax returns (or request a six-month extension by filing form 4868 for individuals or form 7002 for corporations).5 - B. IL State Income Tax: Updated as of 2:30 pm, March 20, 2020 Illinois has not announced any deferrals, so IL state taxes are still due April 15th, but several other states have deferred their filing dates or payment due dates or have announced that they plan to implement the same deferral program that the federal government implements.6 - C. IL State Sales Tax Payment Deferral: Updated as of 2:30 pm, March 20, 2020The Illinois Department of Revenue is deferring the remittance of sales taxes for February, March, and April 2020 for small- and medium-sized restaurants and bars.
+- A. Federal Income Tax Deferral: Updated as of 2:30 pm, March 20, 2020 Individuals (including their pass-through entities) who owe money to the IRS can defer up to \$1 million of tax payments until July 15, 2020.
+Corporations can defer up to \$10 million.4 Individuals and corporations also have until July 15, 2020 to file their tax returns (or request a six-month extension by filing form 4868 for individuals or form 7002 for corporations).5 - B. IL State Income Tax: Updated as of 10:15 pm, March 30, 2020The deadline for paying IL State income taxes and filing IL State income tax returns has been extended to July 15, 2020.
+All Illinois taxpayers (including individuals, corporations, and trusts) can defer payments and filings until July 15, 2020 without incurring any interest or penalties.
+Interest and penalties will begin to accrue on any unpaid balance as of July 16, 2020.6 - C. IL State Sales Tax Payment Deferral: Updated as of 2:30 pm, March 20, 2020 The Illinois Department of Revenue is deferring the remittance of sales taxes for February, March, and April 2020 for small- and medium-sized restaurants and bars.
 Establishments must have incurred less than \$75,000 in sales tax liabilities last year to be eligible for the deferral.
 Establishments are still required to collect sales tax and to file Form ST-1 for each reporting period by the original due dates, but they are not required to start to remit their collections until May 20, 2020.
-Under the deferral program, one fourth of the total sale tax liability for February, March, and April 2020 will be due on each of the following dates: May 20, 2020, June 22, 2020, July 20, 2020, August 20, 2020.
+Under the deferral program, one fourth of the total sale tax liability for February, March, and April 2020

-1 Please note, (a) this is informational and not legal advice and (b) information is changing rapidly and may quickly become out of date
+1 Please note, (a) this is informational and not legal advice and (b) information is changing rapidly and may quickly become out of date.